Vanessa Ives

-Vanessa Ives is a fictional character on Showtime's Penny Dreadful, created by John Logan and portrayed by Eva Green.
+Vanessa Ives is a fictional character in Penny Dreadful, portrayed by Eva Green in the Showtime series created by John Logan.
 Ives is the main protagonist of the story and is introduced as a mysterious and powerful medium.
 She is later revealed to be an incarnation of the goddess Amunet.
-Fallen Angels sought her out to unleash her destiny as the Mother of Evil, the harbinger of the End of Days.
+Fallen Angels sought her out to unleash her destiny as the Mother of Evil, the harbinger of the end of days.

-The character has been widely praised by critics, as has Green's performance, which earned her a Golden Globe nomination in 2016.
+Unlike many of the characters in the show taken from existing fiction, Ives was created by Logan specifically for the series.
+The Ives character has been widely praised by critics, as has Green's performance, which earned her a Golden Globe nomination in 2016.

 Storyline

 Origins

-Throughout the series, Vanessa is given an elaborate backstory that follows her from her childhood to the beginning of the series.
+Vanessa Ives is the main protagonist of the story.
+Throughout the series, her character is given an elaborate backstory that follows her from her childhood to the beginning of the series.

 Growing up in England, Vanessa was best friends with Mina Murray (Olivia Llewellyn).
 The two were inseparable, and despite religious differences (the Ives were devout Roman Catholic), so were their families.
-One evening, Vanessa spotted Mina's father Sir Malcolm (Timothy Dalton) having sex with her own mother.
+One evening, Vanessa spotted Mina's father, Sir Malcolm (Timothy Dalton), having sex with her own mother.
 Years later, a resentful Vanessa seduced Mina's fiancé, ruining their friendship.

 Not long after, Vanessa fell ill.
 Her sickness was enigmatic, and her family was unable to help her.
 Unbeknownst to them, she had been possessed by the Devil.
-She checks herself into a mental asylum, where she befriended an orderly (Rory Kinnear) - who, unbeknownst to her, would go on to die and be reanimated by Victor Frankenstein (Harry Treadaway) as an undead creature calling himself John Clare.
+She checked herself into a mental asylum, where she befriended an orderly (Rory Kinnear) who would later die and be reanimated by Victor Frankenstein (Harry Treadaway) as an undead creature calling himself John Clare.
 At one point, Vanessa was visited by visions of Lucifer and his brother Dracula, but she used her own powers to scare them away.
 After a trepanning, she was released back into her mother's care.
-The surgery was unsuccessful, however, and her mother dies of a heart attack after seeing Vanessa having sex with Lucifer.
-Not long after, Vanessa has a vision of Mina, who begs her former friend to find and save her.
+The surgery was unsuccessful, however, and her mother died of a heart attack after seeing Vanessa having sex with Lucifer.
+Not long after, Vanessa had a vision of Mina, who begged her former friend to find and save her.

-Determined to find Mina, and understand her own powers, Vanessa seeks out the Cut-Wife of Ballantree Moor (Patti Lupone), an infamous witch living in the moors of England.
-Under her tutelage, Vanessa learns about her own powers and others who would desire them.
-Nightcomers in service to Lucifer, led by Evelyn Poole (Helen McCrory), scheme to separate Vanessa from the Cut-Wife, and deliver the former to their master.
-To these ends, Evelyn seduces a lord and convinces him to arrange a mob to execute the Cut-Wife.
-Her plan is successful, and Vanessa watches her mentor burn, before being branded herself.
-She leaves the Moor soon after, traumatized by what she has seen.
-Soon after, she seeks out Sir Malcolm, and the two agree to work together to find Mina, despite the animosity between their families.
+Determined to find Mina, and understand her own powers, Vanessa sought out the Cut-Wife of Ballantree Moor (Patti Lupone), an infamous witch living in the moors of England.
+Under her tutelage, Vanessa learned about her own powers and about others who would desire them.
+Nightcomers in service to Lucifer, led by Evelyn Poole (Helen McCrory), schemed to separate Vanessa from the Cut-Wife, and deliver Vanessa to their master.
+To these ends, Evelyn seduced a lord and convinced him to arrange a mob to execute the Cut-Wife.
+Her plan was successful, and Vanessa watched her mentor burn, before being branded herself.
+She left the Moor, traumatized by what she had seen.
+Soon after, she sought out Sir Malcolm, and the two agreed to work together to find Mina, despite the animosity between their families.